barbrzez/node-js-meetup-postcss/README.md

 # node-js-meetup-postcss
 Sample web app project configured to use gulp, Typescript, PostCSS and stylelint.
 Used during the node.js meetup talk.
-For an example, confgired project you can clone to your repo, have a look at https://github.com/barbrzez/web-project-starterpack
+For an simple, confgured project you can clone to your repo, have a look at https://github.com/barbrzez/web-project-starterpack

 # How to run?
 Install node modules with  ```npm install```, then use ```gulp``` command, to: